ebalduf/ebalduf.github.io/_posts/2016-09-19-docker-cinder-mesos.md

 ![WebserverListing.png]({{site.baseurl}}/images/WebserverListing.png)

-You can see that our volume has been mounted at /cinderDisk and I'll leave it as a excercize to confirm our testfile is there.
+You can see that our volume has been mounted at /cinderDisk and I'll leave it as a exercise to confirm our testfile is there.
 Now, lets have a look at Cinder

 ```
 # cinder list